Brigilets/FlavourQuest/README.md

-## Recipe app built with React, Typescript and Vite
+## Recipe app built with React 18, Typescript and Vite

-Prequisites:
+# Prequisites:
 - Node